Chart Color Schemes

 East Pilbara is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-East Pilbara's population is approximately 6,269 as of February 2026.
-This figure represents an increase of 359 people, a rise of 6.1%, since the 2021 Census which recorded a population of 5,910.
-The change is inferred from the estimated resident population of 6,256 as of June 2024 and an additional four validated new addresses since the Census date.
-This results in a population density ratio of 0.00 persons per square kilometer, indicating ample space per person.
-Overseas migration was the primary driver of population growth in recent periods.
+Based on AreaSearch's analysis, East Pilbara's population is around 6,269 as of Feb 2026.
+This reflects an increase of 359 people (6.1%) since the 2021 Census, which reported a population of 5,910 people.
+The change is inferred from the estimated resident population of 6,256 from the ABS as of June 2024 and an additional 4 validated new addresses since the Census date.
+This population level equates to a density ratio of 0.00 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses age cohort growth rates provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth is expected nationally for regional areas.
-East Pilbara is projected to grow by 1,082 persons to 2041, reflecting a total increase of 17.1% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above-median population growth for regional areas nationally is projected, with the area expected to grow by 1,082 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population